The best standard zoom lenses in 2025: fast everyday zooms

 Reasons to avoid

 Coming in at three times the price of Olympus's 14-42mm f/3.5-5.6 EZ Pancake lens and four times the weight, this is very much the pro-grade big brother for Micro Four Thirds cameras.
 Indeed, the constant f/2.8 aperture rating makes this lens two f-stops faster than the Olympus pancake zoom at the long end of the zoom range.
-The weather-sealed build quality is excellent, while handling luxuries include a physical focus distance scale and a neat customisable Lens-Function button.
+The weather-sealed build quality is excellent, while handling luxuries include a physical focus distance scale and a neat customizable Lens-Function button.

-Optical highlights include two aspherical, one dual surface aspherical, one ED aspherical , two ED and two HR elements, along with A Zero coating.
-Sharpness and contrast proved excellent in our real-world testing - this lens delivers pictorially gorgeous results.
+Optical highlights include two aspherical, one dual surface aspherical, one ED aspherical , two ED and two HR elements, along with Olympus's Zero coating.
+Sharpness and contrast proved excellent in our real-world testing – this lens delivers pictorially gorgeous results.

-Olympus M.Zuiko Digital ED 12-40mm f/2.8 Pro full review
+Read our full Olympus M.Zuiko Digital ED 12-40mm f/2.8 Pro review

 How to choose a standard zoom lens